 - The PHRA applies to employers in Pennsylvania with 4 or more employees.

 - Employers within towns or cities subject to local laws are usually covered regardless of how many employees they have.

 Most likely, at least one of these laws covers your employer and they may not discriminate against people with disabilities.
 As a result, an experienced disability discrimination lawyer at Kitay Law Offices will be able to determine which laws apply to your case.

 Understanding the Americans with Disabilities Act (ADA) is important.
 Only certain health, mental, or emotional impairments are disabilities under the ADA.
 To receive ADA protection for a “disability,” your condition must meet very specific criteria.

 If you do have a disability, you have a responsibility to follow certain procedures which give your employer an opportunity to accommodate your disability.
 If you don’t, you may not have a claim for compensation.
 Finally, there are limits to what your employer may need to do in order to accommodate your disability.

-To learn about the requirements that apply to your case, speak with an experienced disability discrimination lawyer at Kitay Law Offices today!
+To learn about the requirements that apply to your case, speak with an experienced lawyer at Kitay Law Offices today!
 For a free consultation, contact us online or call 888-KITAYLAW.